ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-integration.md

 ~~~
 struct {
-   uint8 version;
    uint16 suite;
    uint8 public_key[Ne];
 } KeyConfig;
 ~~~

-KeyConfig.version corresponds to the version of the key configuration that is being used, this parameter is left generic and may be altered if extensions to the protocol or server configurations are made.
 KeyConfig.suite corresponds to a POPRF ciphersuite from
 {{I-D.irtf-cfrg-voprf, Section 4}}, and KeyConfig.public_key corresponds
 to a serialized public key of length `Ne` bytes (denoted as a